engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A key strength of MATLAB is support for working with vectors and matrices just as easily as scalar values.
+Recall from the previous chapter that a key strength of MATLAB is support for working with vectors and matrices just as easily as scalar values.
 A **scalar** is a regular number, like 12 or 97.4.

 A **vector** is a one-dimensional sequence of numbers: